NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: surface air pressure, recorded at monthly frequency.
+The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: surface air temperature, recorded at monthly frequency.

-1. If you add ``example`` to ``pod_list`` (using the ``QBOi.EXP1.AMIP.001`` case) and try to run the framework, it will crash because the directory for observational/supporting data doesn't exist.
-We recommend you to comment out other entries in ``pod_list``
+- In the beginning of ``example.log``, the framework reports finding the requested model data file under ``Found files``.

-2. Create an empty ``example`` directory under ``inputdata/obs_data/``.
-Now the framework can run the example POD, which cannot produce results for observations.
+- If the framework could not locate the file, the log would instead record ``Skipping execution`` with the reason being missing data.

 Step 3: Runtime environment configuration
 -----------------------------------------